SuperOfficeDocs/superoffice-docs/docs/email/Service.md

 cURL uses libcurl, and supports a range of common Internet protocols.

-The main reason for using this library is a wider range of supported protocols, certificates and improved speed.
+cURL has a wide range of supported protocols, certificates and improved speed.

 cURL is used for sending and receiving emails in the SuperOffice Service client.